 As discussed in Section 2.2, the RunInfo Entity sets up the analysis that the user wants to perform.
-In this specific case, two steps (Sequence) are sequentially run using 1 processor (batchSize).
-If this number were changed into 12, this means that 12 instances of the driven code are run simultaneously.
+The number of steps specified in (Sequence) are sequentially run using the number of processors assigned in (batchSize).
 Note that the JobName is not required, but is useful in identifying the input file.